-First, a qualified Journeyperson isn't necessarily and expert at the job.
-And second, a qualified Journeyperson may be more expensive than an unqualified Journeyperson.
+A qualified Journeyperson isn't necessarily an expert.
+Moreover, a qualified Journeyperson may be more expensive than an unqualified Journeyperson.
 These two issues obviously conflict with one another.
-Why hire someone who won't do the best job, and may cost you more to do it?
+Why hire someone who won't do the best job, and may cost you more?

 For one thing, trade qualifications, licensing, permits, and WCI are legally enforced, and obligatory.
 Those who don't comply are penalized.
 Secondly, those who don't meet industry standards can cause a lot of damage, and be a safety threat.
 Why should we care about these four requirements?
 Read on to find out.